Why Consistency Feels Boring but Works

 Why traders sabotage themselves

 After learning proper entries, exits, and risk control, many traders still fail.
+Not because they forgot the rules.
+But because they feel behind.

-The problem is not logic.
-It is impatience.
+The problem isn't logic.
+It's impatience.

 What a good month actually looks like